-Their preference for moisture is because they’re in your tortoise’s enclosure.
+Their preference for moisture is because they’re in the tortoise’s enclosure.
 These tiny bugs feed on decaying plants and are harmless to tortoises.

 Since springtails don’t bite tortoises or cause structural damage, most owners leave them alone.

-Here are some ways to remove cockroaches from your tortoise enclosure:
+Here are some ways to remove cockroaches from a tortoise’s enclosure:

 Whether the infestation is cockroaches or another bug, perform a deep clean of the enclosure.
-Change the substrate out, clean all food and water dishes, and remove all leftover food.
+Change the substrate, clean all food and water dishes, and remove all leftover food.